-If you want to start your own Agarbatti making business then you have come to right place.
-In this post you will learn about Agarbatti making process and raw materials required in Agarbatti manufacturing.
+If you want to start your own Agarbatti making business then you have come to the right place.
+Here I am going to discuss Agarbatti making process and raw materials required in Agarbatti manufacturing.
 You will learn about scope in this business, profit margin, agarbatti machines, etc.

 Scope of Agarbatti Manufacturing

-Every household in India uses Agarbatti on various occasions whether it is religious occasion or festivals.
-Scope of this business is very high and every small scale manufacturers are making profit from this business.
-Small scale manufacturers are supplying raw agarbatti to medium scale manufacturers and they are then adding scent in raw agarbatti for selling them at the higher price in the market.
+Every household in India uses Agarbatti on various occasions whether it is a religious occasion or festivals.
+The scope of this business is very high and even a small-scale manufacturer are making good profit from this business.
+Small scale manufacturers are supplying raw agarbatti to medium-scale manufacturers and they are then adding scent in raw agarbatti for selling them at the higher price in the market.

 Agarbatti Making Process – Small Scale Manufacturing

-Process of agarbatti making is very simple and it is done in various ways.
+The process of agarbatti making is very simple and it is done in various ways.
 In villages, people are still making agarbatti with hands without using machines.
-Today, Chinese and Vietnam agarbatti making machines have taken over the Indian market and now manufacturer have shifted to this method of production from traditional method of agarbatti making by hand.
+Today, Chinese and Vietnam agarbatti making machines have taken over the Indian market and now manufacturers have shifted to this method of production from the traditional method of agarbatti making by hand.

-The process involves mixing of raw materials like Jigat powder, charcoal powder and gum powder.
+The process involves the mixing of raw materials like Jigat powder, charcoal powder, and gum powder.
 The paste is prepared with the help of these raw materials and then they roll that paste into bamboo sticks.

 Agarbatti Making Machines